ResearchComputing/Documentation/docs/programming/MPI-C.md

 ### Example

-We will create a two-process process that will pass the number 42 from one process to another.
+We will create a two-process program that will pass the number 42 from one process to another.
 We will use our “Hello World” program as a starting point for this program.
 Let’s begin by creating a variable to store some information.